konstructio/kubefirst-docs/versioned_docs/version-2.0/kubefirst/aws/github/repositories.md

 ## Making Terraform Changes

-To make infrastructure and configuration changes with Terraform, simply open a pull request against any of the `terraform` directory folders in the `gitops` repository.
+To make infrastructure and configuration changes with Terraform, simply open a pull request against any of the Terraform directory folders in the `gitops` repository.
 Your pull request will automatically provide plans, state locks, and applies, and even comment in the merge request itself.
 You'll have a simple, peer reviewable, auditable changelog of all infrastructure and configuration changes.

 ![Atlantis GitHub](../../../img/common/github/atlantis.png)